jprov410/mqds/README.md

 followed by `cmake ../ && make`.
 To run tests, execute `make test`.
 The executables will be in the `run` directory.
 To build the documentation, execute `make docs`.

-__The development of the MQDS package is funded by the Molecular Sciences Software Institute__
+__JP gratefully acknowledges the Molecular Sciences Software Institute for funding the development of the MQDS package__

 [![alt text](https://github.com/jprov410/mqds/blob/master/images/MolSSI-Logo-2.jpg)](http://molssi.org)